 This solution proposes to exchange and use information related to how inference will actually take place at the NWDAF analytics consumer once the ML model has been received.
 The solution also proposes enhancing and optimizing the ML model selection and provisioning (i.e., selection of trained model, trigger further training of an existing ML model, or generate a new model to be trained) performed by NWDAF containing MTLF.

-In this solution, the ML model provisioning request includes inputs about the data used for inference, such as the actual data sources that will be used for inference, the granularity of input data that will be used for inference, and the target execution environment.
-Similarly, the ML model provisioning response includes information about the data (parameters and data sources) that have been actually used for the training of the model.
+In this solution, the ML model provisioning request includes inputs about the data used for inference, such as the actual data sources that will be used for inference, the granularity of input data that will be used for inference, and the target environment capacity requirements.
+Similarly, to assist the AnLF in selecting the appropriate ML model for inference, the ML model provisioning response includes information about the data (parameters and data sources) that have been actually used for the training of the ML model.
 The new parameters are described in table 6.x.1-1.

 Table 6.x.1-1 Description of new parameters proposed in this solution